radiantlogic-v8/documentation-new/documentation/context-builder-guide/view-designer.md

 1. Select a Label or Container object in the pane on the left.

-2. Click the New Label button in the pane on the right.
+2. Click New Label in the pane on the right.

 3. Select or enter a “level type” (RDN name).